-Since the situation of COVID-19 outbreak and the number of confirmed cases in Singapore and Vietnam have increased dramatically since May 2021.
-Our Group was adversely affected by the COVID-19 pandemic, so we suspended the community investment.
-We fully understands its social obligations and is willing to contribute back to the local community, society and the global environment whenever possible.
+The Group fully understands its social obligations and is willing to contribute back to the local community, society and the global environment whenever possible.
 The Group has implemented measures with an objective to reduce hazardous and non-hazardous air emissions and wastes discharges and continues to find ways and to implement measures to reduce air emissions and wastes discharge.
 Furthermore, the Group supported the local communities by prioritising its purchases with the local suppliers and sponsoring the employees to participate in the volunteering and charity events.